Rothamsted/graphql-api/README.md

 We are beginning to migrate the KnetMiner REST API and Java code to [Apollo-GraphQL](https://www.apollographql.com/) and Neo4j.

 Description of existing APIs and wishlist of new APIs will be gathered in this [Google Doc](https://docs.google.com/document/d/1KyZaBwq0uLnK9NIArIytRrI1CN6xZ5hkG21Nro1KyCo/edit?usp=sharing).
+Contributions are welcome!

-KnetMiner Neo4j databases available for testing:
+## KnetMiner Neo4j databases

 Wheat Neo4j:
  - bolt://knetminer-neo4j.cyverseuk.org:7687